Other / mixed grade configuration · Miami, FL

 How many students attend Aventura Waterways K-8 Center?

 Aventura Waterways K-8 Center has 2,063 students enrolled.
-It is a other school in MIAMI, FL.
+It is a public school in Miami, FL.

 What is the student-teacher ratio at Aventura Waterways K-8 Center?